brainandforce/Electrum.jl/docs/src/types.md

 ## Basis vectors

-The `BasisVectors` type is used to store basis vectors.
+The `AbstractBasis` type contains two subtypes, `RealBasis` and `ReciprocalBasis`, which can be used to represent the basis vectors of a crystal.

-If a system is not periodic, the zero element is used to represent this by convention.
-You can use `zero(BasisVectors{D})` to generate
+`AbstractBasis` types use the following conventions:
+  * The units are assumed to be angstroms or inverse angstroms.
+  * Conversion between the two involve a factor of 2π (multiplication for the `RealBasis` >
+`ReciprocalBasis` conversion, and vice versa).

 ### Why not use `SMatrix` for basis vectors?